 “In one sentence, what is all you want to do in life?”

 Part of the reason this work is so important for me has to do with my answer to the question:

 All I want in life is to be a great daddy, wonderful husband & provide for family by doing what I love while helping make the world better.

-I want to be a great daddy.
-I think part of being a “great daddy” is being a great educator.
-And between the laugh lines and all the costume changes in the show, educating is what we’re doing.
+I think a part of being a “great daddy” (or mommy) is being an educator.
+And between the laugh lines, educating is what we’re doing.

-On some deeper level, I want the students to learn that what they have to say matters.
+I want the students to feel what they say matters.
 If I’m asking them a question it’s because I genuinely want to know.
-I want them to learn that they’re important; as individuals, they are so very special — each and every one of them, flaws and all.
-Because that’s what makes them unique!
+I want them to learn that their thoughts are important.

 There’s a lot of teachers that don’t make the connection between needing to allow time for the student to ponder the question and answer.
 Teachers need to allow time for a student to gain the confidence to take a risk with the answer and vocalize it.
 A lot of students are so afraid of being wrong they can’t find the words.

 (I’m certain there’s also a lot of teachers that want to take the time, however, can’t afford to do so due to the politics of teaching in the public school system.)

 There’s so much more I want to say, but hotel check-out is in two minutes!

 If you have 22 minutes, check out this video by Tony Robbins; perhaps it will help you understand why this tour has been so fulfilling.